Astros vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 Astros Betting Records & Stats

-- The Astros have been the moneyline favorite 44 total times this season.
-They've gone 25-19 in those games.
+- The Astros have won 57.8% of the games this season when they were favored on the moneyline (26-19).

-- Houston has a 5-1 record (winning 83.3% of its games) when it has played as moneyline favorites of -275 or shorter.
+- Houston has a record of 8-2 when it has played as moneyline favorites with odds of -250 or shorter (80% winning percentage).

-- Based on this contest's moneyline, the Astros' implied win probability is 73.3%.
+- The Astros have a 71.4% chance to win this contest based on the moneyline's implied probability.

-- Houston has had an over/under set by oddsmakers 66 times, and have combined with opponents to go over the total in 32 of those games (32-33-1).
+- Houston has played in 67 games with set over/under, and have combined with opponents to go over the total 32 times (32-34-1).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!